Outsourced-Logic/Skipper/README.md

 Every solution I was able to find had one or multiple of the following issues:

+* **They're ad-blockers!**

-* **They're ad-blockers!
-This takes ad revenue from creators and is directly against the YouTube Terms of Service agreement.**
+   This takes ad revenue from creators and is directly against the YouTube Terms of Service agreement.

-    **YouTube has clearly stated that using ad-blockers on YouTube could lead to your account being banned**
+    **YouTube has clearly stated that using ad-blockers on YouTube could lead to your account being banned!**

     This is *especially* true after the release of YouTube's ad-free upgrade "YouTube Premium".

-    Skipper *does not* have this risk, as Skipper is an accesiblity tool that does not violate YouTube's Terms of Serivce.
+    Skipper does not have this risk, as Skipper is an accesiblity tool that does not violate YouTube's Terms of Serivce.

 * **Hiding basic functionality behind a paywall.**